behas/ransomware-dataset/README.md

 # Ransomware in the Bitcoin Ecosystem | Dataset Extraction

-This repository contains the ransomware seeed dataset and expansion procedure described in the paper Ransomware Payments in the Bitcoin Ecosystem.
+This repository contains the ransomware seed dataset and expansion procedure described in the paper Ransomware Payments in the Bitcoin Ecosystem (https://arxiv.org/abs/1804.04080).
 The extraction procedure has been implemented of the open-souce [GraphSense Cryptocurrency Analytics platform (v.0.3.1)](http://graphsense.info/).